helmgast/lore/mongodbdesign.md

 Responses
 200		Rendered output as per argument
-400		Bad request (general error or incorrect validation) 404		Not found (given resource id does not exist)
+400		Bad request (general error or incorrect validation)
+	If on HTML, we can just highlight the errors on the page 404		Not found (given resource id does not exist)
-401		Unauthorized (not logged in or not access to article) 403		Forbidden (operation is not allowed)
+401		Unauthorized (not logged in or not access to article)
+	If on HTML and not logged in, send to login page first 403		Forbidden (operation is not allowed)
 500		Internal Server Error (python exception)